Joint Light Tactical Vehicle program: Development

-On 28 October 2008, the Pentagon narrowed the field of vendors to Lockheed Martin, General Tactical Vehicles and BAE Systems/Navistar.
+In October 2008, the Pentagon narrowed the field of vendors to Lockheed Martin, General Tactical Vehicles and BAE Systems/Navistar.
 Each team was awarded contracts worth between $35.9 million and $45 million to begin the next phase of the program, which at the time was stated to be worth $20 billion or more.
 The Northrop Grumman/Oshkosh group contested the awards, but their protest was denied by the Government Accountability Office.

-On 1 June 2010, it was confirmed that all three contractors had delivered seven JLTV platforms for TD phase evaluation.
+In June 2010, it was confirmed that all three contractors had delivered seven JLTV platforms for TD phase evaluation.
 The U.S. Army appeared to have reduced its support for the program at this time, omitting JLTV numbers from its tactical vehicle strategy published in June 2010.
 However, the U.S. Army clarified that JLTVs are slated to both replace and complement the Humvee.

 JLTV's TD phase was completed in May 2011.
-In February 2011, the JLTV Program Office announced the award of the follow-on Engineering and Manufacturing Development phase contract would be delayed until January or February 2012 because the Army changed requirements for the JLTV, requiring it to have the same level of under body protection as the Mine-Resistant, Ambush-Protected All-Terrain Vehicle (M-ATV).
-Updated specifications for the program included reducing the payload options to the Combat Tactical Vehicle (CTV) configuration, which would be a 4-seat vehicle with a 3,500 pound payload, and the Combat Support Vehicle (CSV), which would be a 2-seat vehicle with a 5,100 pound payload.
+In February 2011, the JLTV Program Office announced the award of the follow-on Engineering and Manufacturing Development phase contract would be delayed until January or February 2012 because the Army changed requirements for the JLTV, requiring it to have the same level of under-body protection as the Oshkosh M-ATV.
+Updated specifications for the program included reducing the payload options to the Combat Tactical Vehicle (CTV) configuration, which would be a 4-seat vehicle with a 3,500 pound payload, and the Combat Support Vehicle (CSV), which would be a 2-seat vehicle with a 5,100-pound payload.

 Engineering and Manufacturing Development phase

-The draft RFP for the Engineering and Manufacturing Development (EMD) phase was released on 2 October 2011.
-This called for an average unit manufacturing cost between $230,000 and $270,000 across the JLTV family of vehicles.
+The draft RFP for the Engineering and Manufacturing Development (EMD) phase was released in October 2011.
+It called for an average unit manufacturing cost between $230,000 and $270,000 across the JLTV family of vehicles.
 The cost target for the B-kit armor package remains at US$65,000.
-EMD phase requirements also created some trade space for industry by easing weight and mobility constraints.
-At this time JLTV was in danger of severe budget cuts and possible cancellation in the wake of spiraling costs, delays, and defense-wide budgetary cutbacks; it was also competing against the HMMWV Modernized Expanded Capacity Vehicle (MECV) program, the draft RFP for which was released on 11 August 2011.
+The EMD phase requirements created some trade space for industry by easing weight and mobility constraints.
+At this time JLTV was in danger of severe budget cuts and possible cancellation in the wake of spiraling costs, delays, and defense-wide budgetary cutbacks.
+It was also competing against the HMMWV Modernized Expanded Capacity Vehicle (MECV) program, the draft RFP for which was released in August 2011.

-On 26 January 2012 the Request for Proposals for JLTV's EMD phase was released.
-Budget priorities for FY13 released on the same day included the termination of the HMMWV MECV program in order to focus vehicle modernization resources on JLTV.
+In January 2012 the request for proposals for JLTV's EMD phase was released.
+Budget priorities for FY13 released on the same day included the termination of the HMMWV MECV program in order to focus vehicle modernization resources on the JLTV.
 Not all of the TD phase contract award teams remained in place for the EMD phase.
-By late March 2012, at least six teams had submitted responses to the EMD phase RFP, and following EMD phase contract awards on 23 August 2012, in September Hardwire LLC disclosed itself as a previously unknown seventh bidder.
+By late March 2012, at least six teams had submitted responses to the EMD phase RFP, and following EMD phase contract awards in August 2012, in September Hardwire LLC disclosed itself as a previously unknown seventh bidder.
 The bidders were: